Phonics and Early Reading

 Physical activity that supports sensory awareness and integration

 Physical development is integral to learning.
 Children need to develop a range of physical skills to be able to engage effectively in learning, including being able to sit still and focus.
 This includes, balance and proprioception, crossing the midline, and sensory awareness and integration.
-Our children have free access to the outdoors and daily LEAP sessions to promote motor skills and activities to help develop the vestibular system.
+Our children have free access to the outdoors and daily opportunites to promote motor skills and activities to help develop the vestibular system.

 To access phonics teaching with success, children need to be able to think and talk about language.
 They need to become aware of language as an object that is composed of words and meanings that can be examined, discussed and manipulated.
 This is achieved through dissection and discussion of our ‘5 a day’ key texts and poetry.